The next big trend in solar energy has arrived in Nevada, and for once the batteries are included.

 Public meetings on the Gemini project are scheduled for 5-8 p.m.
 Aug.
 1 at the Suncoast in Las Vegas and 5-8 p.m.
 Aug.
 2 at the community center in Moapa.

 The 45-day comment period for Gemini closes Aug.
 27. The 90-day comment period for Yellow Pine closes Aug.
 30.

 Herman Pinales, energy and infrastructure project manager for the BLM in Southern Nevada, said Gemini’s comment period is so much shorter because of a new directive from the Trump administration aimed at speeding up and streamlining federal environmental reviews.

 He said the reviews for both projects should be finished by next year.

-Currently the only solar facility in Nevada with large-scale storage capability is SolarReserve’s Crescent Dunes power plant, 225 miles northwest of Las Vegas, which stores the heat from concentrated sunlight in molten salt and uses it generate power day or night.
+The only solar facility in Nevada with large-scale storage capability now is SolarReserve’s Crescent Dunes power plant, 225 miles northwest of Las Vegas, which stores the heat from concentrated sunlight in molten salt and uses it to generate power day or night.

 The $1 billion, 110 MW facility has operated off and on since November 2015 with NV Energy as its sole customer.